 Although we can track hurricanes as they form, there is still a level of unpredictability once they hit.
-Last year, Hurricane Harvey left communities in Texas devastated and incapacitated for weeks.
+In 2017, Hurricane Harvey left communities in Texas devastated and incapacitated for weeks.
 We were fortunate enough to partner with Reliant, our sister company based in Houston, to provide solar panels, power stations, and lights to those living in the wake of that storm.
 In case you missed our video recap, check it out here on our Share the Sun blog.

 This year, as we head into hurricane season, we want to help you and those you know living in hurricane-prone areas to be a little more prepared.
 To do this, we asked members of the Reliant team to share the steps they take to ensure their families are prepared and safe before, during, and after the storm.

 - Pay attention to the news media and instructions from public officials.

 Before the Storm

 - Identify a safe area to take refuge and secure any outdoor items that could become airborne during the storm.

 - Develop and practice your family communication plan.
 Identify an out-of-state contact that everyone can call if the family gets separated and designate a familiar emergency meeting location.